Signatures of Majorana Bound States in the Diffraction Patterns of Extended Superconductor-Topological Insulator-Superconductor Josephson Junctions: A model for extended S-TI-S Josephson junctions

 where $J$ is the local supercurrent carried in the junction, $\phi$ is the phase across the junction, $J_{c}$ is the local critical current that scales the magnitude of both the conventional $2\pi$-periodic Josephson supercurrent and the $4\pi$-periodic supercurrent carried by MBS in the junction.
+Here, we have assumed that the Cooper pair term contributes a sinusoidal contribution to the CPR.
+In fact, because some of the supercurrent is carried by high-transparency surface states, we expect that there will be higher-order harmonics that induce skewness in the $2\pi$-periodic form\cite{Titov2006}.
+These are expected and are a necessary precursor to the observation of zero-energy Majorana states.
+We use the sinusoidal form here because our simulations show that the skewness has virtually no effect on the diffraction patterns, although it can and has been seen in direct measurements of the CPR, e.g. in graphene\cite{English2016, Nanda_2017} and in S-TI-S junctions\cite{Kayyalha2020, Surendran2023}.

 The factor $\alpha(\phi)$ characterizes details of the MBS localized on the Josephson vortices, which includes their location, extent, and contribution to the supercurrent.
 The exact functional form of $\alpha(\phi)$ will depend on the details of the junction.
 In this paper, we assume a series of Gaussian peaks with the form

 with a phase width $\sigma$ and a magnitude $\epsilon$ that scales the current carried by the MBS relative to that of the Cooper pair current and $n$ indexes the phase location of the MBS.
 A critical parameter implicit in $\alpha(\phi)$ is the parity $p_n = \pm1$ of the MBS pair that encodes the quantum information for the MBS located at phase $(2n+1)\pi$.
 We have also used an exponential form for $\alpha(\phi)$, which could be expected since this quantity is essentially the wavefunction of the MBS, but the qualitative features of the calculations are not sensitive to this choice.